heyoeyo/niri_tweaks/README.md

 ## swaybg_helper.sh

-This script simply helps to set a background wallpaper, using [swaybg](https://github.com/swaywm/swaybg), while also providing support for cycling wallpapers (which swaybg doesn't do by default).
+This script uses [swaybg](https://github.com/swaywm/swaybg), to set a background wallpaper, while also providing support for cycling wallpapers (which swaybg doesn't do by default).
 It works by loading the 'most recently accessed' file in a given folder (and will use `touch` to update the oldest-accessed file to implement cycling).

 ### Usage